dhabersack/islovely.co/_newsletters/2020-04-01-how-to-understand-any-codebase.md

 ---
 title: "How to understand any codebase"
-excerpt: "Treat existing codebases as a blackbox and write tests for it to understand its inner workings."
+excerpt: "Treat existing codebases as a blackbox.
+Take small pieces and write tests for them to understand a project’s inner workings step by step."
 issue: 30
 isFeatured: true
 ---